 by Marlon Davis, Ed.M.

-Learn more about how to create and administer entry and exit tickets, and use the data they provide.
+Want to learn more about how to build and administer entry and exit tickets?

 About the Author

 Marlon Davis is a school turnaround specialist who trains principals on leadership, parent involvement, change management, and data-driven instruction.
 A former teacher, school principal and charter school executive director in Cambridge, Massachusetts, Mr. Davis holds an M.Ed. in education leadership from the Harvard University Graduate School of Education.